open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 ## Running Tests Locally

 1. Go to your Contrib repo directory. `git clone git@github.com:open-telemetry/opentelemetry-python-contrib.git && cd opentelemetry-python-contrib`.
-2. Clone the [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python) Python Core repo to a folder named `opentelemetry-python-core`. `git clone https://github.com/open-telemetry/opentelemetry-python.git opentelemetry-python-core`.
-3. Make sure you have `tox` installed. `pip install tox`.
+2. Make sure you have `tox` installed. `pip install tox`.
-4. Run `tox` without any arguments to run tests for all the packages.
+3. Run `tox` without any arguments to run tests for all the packages.
 Read more about [tox](https://tox.readthedocs.io/en/latest/).

 ### Testing against a different Core repo branch/commit

-1. Change directory to the repo that was cloned above. `cd opentelemetry-python-core`.
-2. Move the head of this repo to the SHA hash you want your tests to use.
-The current SHA hash can be found in `.github/workflows/test.yml` file under the `opentelemetry-python-contrib` directory.
-For example, currently it is `1a12fa0d681e37c1fda9cb8d46212ff3bbf6b76a`.
-So use `git fetch && git checkout <current SHA hash>`.
-3. Go back to the root directory. `cd ../`.
-4. With `tox` installed, run tests for a package. (e.g. `tox -e test-instrumentation-flask`.)
+Some of the tox targets install packages from the [OpenTelemetry Python Core Repository](https://github.com/open-telemetry/opentelemetry-python) via pip.
+The version of the packages installed defaults to the main branch in that repository when tox is run locally.
+It is possible to install packages tagged with a specific git commit hash by setting an environment variable before running tox as per the following example:

+CORE_REPO_SHA=c49ad57bfe35cfc69bfa863d74058ca9bec55fc3 tox

+The continuation integration overrides that environment variable with as per the configuration [here](https://github.com/open-telemetry/opentelemetry-python-contrib/blob/main/.github/workflows/test.yml#L9).

 ## Style Guide